Other names: William

 Locations in this story: Cadeby, LeicestershireMesopotamiaBaghdad (North Gate) War Cemetery, IraqCottage Row, Gaywood, Kings Lynn, NorfolkSemley, WiltshireShaftesburySt.
 Leonard's Church, Semley, WiltshireWalsingham, Norfolk

 Story: William Long was born in 1888 in Cadeby, Leicestershire.
-He was the son of Henry Long, a Gamekeeper, and Amy Long (nee Bailey).
+He was the son of Henry Long, a Gamekeeper, and Amy Long (née Bailey).
 He married Mary Ann Graver at Walsingham, Norfolk, in 1907.
-At the time of the 1911 Census, he was living at Cottage Row, Gaywood, Kings Lynn, Norfolk with his wife and children - one boy and one girl.
+At the time of the 1911 Census, he was living at Cottage Row, Gaywood, Kings Lynn, Norfolk with his wife and children.
 He enlisted in Shaftesbury (having by then moved to Semley, Wiltshire,) and joined the 2nd Battalion of the Dorsetshire Regiment (Service No. 14861) and served in Mesopotamia.
 At the time of his death on 10th December 1917 he held the rank of Sergeant.
 His name appears on the Nisbim Memorial 240 in the Baghdad (North Gate) War Cemetery in Iraq.
 The military death notice stated that he was a resident of Semley, Wiltshire.
 He was awarded the Victory and British War medals and is remembered on the War Memorial in St. Leonard's churchyard and on the Semley Baptist Chapel plaque, now in St. Leonard's Church.